zh250/Banner-Data-Cheatsheet/README.md

   - It is also a key technology of [Shodan](https://www.shodan.io/), according [here](https://help.shodan.io/the-basics/what-is-shodan)
 - Plan
   - Due to some uncontrolled factors, there is a high probability that the raw data will not be updated
-  - All existing data will be processed soon
+  - Some existing data will be processed soon, and others with banners in complex structure will be explained
 - How to process dataset
   - [x] Dataset in MySQL has been provided
   - [ ] For good demonstration effects in CSV, some banners in the dataset will be processed